-The Region Capital is Palermo, while the other provinces are: Agrigento, Caltanissetta, Catania, Enna, Messina, Ragusa, Siracusa e Trapani.
+The Region Capital is Palermo, which has been Italian Capital of Culture in 2018.
+The other provinces are: Agrigento, Caltanissetta, Catania, Enna, Messina, Ragusa, Siracusa e Trapani.

-In Agrigento, where the writer Luigi Pirandello was born, you may visit one of the richest and well preserved archeological area of the Magna Grecia: The Vally of the Temples.
+In Agrigento, where the writer Luigi Pirandello was born, you may visit one of the richest and well-preserved archeological areas of the Magna Grecia: The Vally of the Temples.

-Catania historic town centre is in pure sicilian baroque: there are many places to visit, like the roman amphitheater, Sant’Agata Cathedral built above the roman Achille’s baths, the Middle Age Ursino Castle and the birthplace of the writer Giovanni Verga.
+Catania’s historic town center is in pure Sicilian baroque: there are many places to visit, like the roman amphitheater, the Sant’Agata Cathedral built above the roman Achille’s baths, the Middle Age Ursino Castle, and the birthplace of the writer Giovanni Verga.

 Siracusa, which includes Ortigia Island, has an important archeological area with a V century BC Greek Theatre.
 The theatre is nowadays used for classical plays.
 Dionisio’s Ear is an artificial grotto with extraordinary acoustic features.

-Taormina is famous for its III century BC Greek Theater, which is in perfect conditions and it is still used for several cultural festivals and plays.
-Taormina is one of the artists most favourite destination, and for historical, cultural tourism too.
+Taormina is famous for its III century BC Greek Theater, which is in perfect condition and is still used for several cultural festivals and plays.
+Taormina is one of the artists’ favorite destinations, and for historical, and cultural tourism too.